Stone circle: Distribution

 Megalithic monuments are found in especially great number on the European Atlantic fringe and in the British Isles.

-Britain and Ireland
+Great Britain and Ireland

 There are approximately 1300 stone circles in Britain and Ireland.
 Experts disagree on whether the construction of megaliths in Britain developed independently or was imported from mainland Europe.

 A 2019 comprehensive radiocarbon dating study of megalithic structures across Europe and the British Isles concluded that construction techniques were spread to other communities via sea routes, starting from north-western France.
 In contrast, the French archaeologist Jean-Pierre Mohen in his book Le Monde des Megalithes wrote that the British Isles are "outstanding in the abundance of standing stones, and the variety of circular architectural complexes of which they formed a part ... strikingly original, they have no equivalent elsewhere in Europe – strongly supporting the argument that the builders were independent."Some theories suggest that invaders from Brittany may have been responsible for constructing Stonehenge.